tangrams/tangram-tutorial/README.md

 #### Embedding Tangram Play

-Tangram Play iframes can be added using the following convention (note there are no line breaks, its important!):
+A Tangram Play `<iframe>` can be added using the following convention (note there are no line breaks, its important!):

 ```
 [section]